Mariam Dagga, AP freelance journalist in Gaza, was killed by an Israeli strike

 At her funeral Monday, relatives and colleagues caressed her cheeks through tears.
 Her body lay shrouded in white, a single red flower placed gently beside her face.

-Before the war, she had given a kidney to her father, her sister Nada said.
+Before the war, she had given a kidney to her father, according to her sister, Nada Dagga.

 Displaced from home, she was forced to move multiple times during the war, but she never stopped working.

-Note: This story has been corrected to reflect that at least 189 journalists have been killed in Gaza during the 22-month Israel-Hamas war.